3R Waste

 Status of collection of Experiment waste (for collection at the Environmental Safety Center)

-Honjo and Ohe districts and non-infectious waste added from October, 2008.
+Honjo and Ohe Districts and non-infectious waste added from October, 2008.